h8d13/Hadeboot/README.md

 This is a passion project for Linux system modifications.
 Thought it was funny to name it GOBLIN as I enjoy GNOME a lot for how reliable.
 I wanted to be able to get a good system going quicker with less manual installation.
 So here we are.

+The idea is to use it in a working directory and keep it running with auto-save.
+Also trying to save setup stress through the info panel + extensions installation.

 ![capture-d-ecran-de-l-une-des-premieres-versions-d-_1_2000](https://github.com/user-attachments/assets/a6bd4685-b01d-4b15-9c66-e4ec1415ae23)